-The detector response of the HG-CALI to a 50 GeV $\pi^-$ was simulated in Ref.
+The detector response of the HG-CALI to a 50 GeV π^- was simulated in Ref.
 [15], predicting a cell-energy average of 2.0 MIPs, which is within the range probed in this study.
-However, some of the hits in the simulation had much larger signals (up to 250 MIPs, which defines the needed dynamic range per cell).
-Extrapolating from our measurement, these would correspond to a neighboring-cell signal of about 2.8 MIPs; however, such high-energy hits were rare in the simulation.
+However, some of the hits in the simulation had much larger signals (up to 250 MIPs).
+Extrapolating from our measurement, these would correspond to a correspond to a neighboring-cell signal of about 2.8 MIPs; however, such high-energy hits were rare in the simulation.

 As a cross-check, we used a variant of our cosmic-ray setup in which we placed the trigger tiles directly above and below the main cell of a megatile or 3D-printed frame.
 The optical crosstalk would then be the ratio between the peak values of the distributions of the signals in the neighboring and main cells.
 We repeated this for the megatile without ink, the megatile with ink, and the 3D-printed frame.
-The optical crosstalk values were consistent with those obtained using the UV-LED setup; in the latter case, the measured distribution is consistent with noise.
+In all three cases, the optical crosstalk values were consistent with those obtained using the UV-LED setup.